Skip to main content

 Does Magnesium Glycinate help with Anxiety-Related Sleep Problems?

 Based on 1 studies with 2,619 participants, there is moderate evidence from clinical studies that Magnesium Glycinate may support Anxiety-Related Sleep Problems management.
-Our evidence grade is B (Moderate).
+Our evidence grade is B (Good Evidence).

 How much Magnesium Glycinate should I take for Anxiety-Related Sleep Problems?